• Skip to primary navigation

 Candy cane shaped cookies made of red, white, and green dough are resting on parchment paper.

-Once completely cool store in an airtight container until serving.
+Once completely cooled to room temperature, store in a single later in an airtight container until serving.

 Enjoy!